There’s been a lot of hype about sugar addiction lately. How do you know if you’re addicted? Take this easy quiz to find out!

 Sugar “addiction” (notice I am putting that in quotes?) can be caused by sugar restriction.
 Restriction has been shown to lead to bingeing.
 Think about it: someone tells you to cut out sugar.
 No more.
 Nope, not even a little.
 Maybe not even naturally occurring sugars like in milk or fruit.
 What do you automatically start craving?
 Longing for?
 Thinking about constantly?
 Sneaking?
 Sugar.

 If you “cut out sugar” or try a “cleanse” or a restrictive diet, you can only do this for so long before willpower gives out.
 What happens next?
 The binge.
 The cheat day.
 The “I fell off the wagon” admission.
+There is an abundance of evidence that restriction leads to bingeing.

 What does the science say?